Moving to London from Arlington

 Samuel Johnson famously said, “When a man is tired of London, he is tired of life.”
-Indeed there is something uniquely unending about the possibilities of life in this city.
+Indeed there is something uniquely unending about the possibilities of life in the English capital.

 Whether due to the striking blend of medieval and modern, an ever-thriving creative culture, or just sheer size, tourists and residents alike find that there is always a new facet of London to discover.